-Motivated by our groups previous efforts in dialumene chemistry, we targeted the isolation of a neutral aryl-stabilised dialumene to compare the intrinsic nature of the aluminiumaluminium double bond through influence of ligand stabilisation.
-Whilst silyl and aryl groups have been routinely used in main group multiple bond chemistry, no direct comparisons upon their influence in multiple bonds as reactive species have been drawn.
-As such, we proposed a systematic study of both dialumenes towards activation of a range of small molecules and their use in catalysis.
-With the aim of providing experimental and theoretical insight into the influence of these ligand classes in main group multiple bond reactivity.
+Motivated by our group's previous efforts in dialumene chemistry, we targeted the isolation of a neutral aryl-stabilised dialumene to compare the intrinsic nature of the aluminium-aluminium double bond through the influence of ligand stabilisation.
+Whilst silyl and aryl groups have been routinely used in main group multiple bond chemistry, no direct comparisons of their influence on multiple bonds as reactive species have been drawn.
+As such, we proposed a systematic study of both dialumenes towards activation of a range of small molecules and their use in catalysis, with the aim of providing experimental and theoretical insight into the influence of these ligand classes on main group multiple bond reactivity.